Edison of India

 Do you like fruit juices?
 Well, if you like them then credits should go to our Edison, G.D.
 Naidu, rather than the person who made the juice.
 Do you know why?
 Because he invented fruit juice extractor!
 If the extractor wasn’t there, juice wouldn’t have existed!

-If you are travel lover, you must cover South India!
+If you are a travel lover, you must cover South India!
 If you get a chance to do so, do check out Botanical Marvels made by G.D Naidu!
 It is a beauty in itself!
 These botanical marvels have high cotton plants, millet plants with high yields, and several injections for plants which together constitutes these marvels!

 The sad part is that India lost G.D.
 Naidu, the Edison of India on 4th January 1974.

 After he died, CV Raman gave a statement saying, “A great educator, an entrepreneur in many fields of engineering and industry, a warm-hearted man filled with love for his fellows and a desire to help them in their troubles.
-Mr. Naidu is truly a man in a million- perhaps this is an understatement”
+Mr Naidu is truly a man in a million- perhaps this is an understatement”